 Competitive Emissions Profile – an important factor when we measure sustainable performance, is carbon emissions and steel compares favourably to other materials such as concrete and timber.
 One of the key benefits of steel is less reliance on air-conditioning as steels helps keep the building cooler in summer and warmer in winter.

 We’re proud to have been a member of and certified to, SSC’s Sustainable Steel Charter since the programme began.
-After an audit by SSC, we achieved Gold Standard for this programme.
+After an audit by SSC, we achieved Gold Certification for this programme.

 As a member, we commit to below, aligned with the Sustainable Development Goals: